 Founded in 1995, Kredi Kayıt Bürosu (KKB) is the first and only credit bureau in Turkey.
 As one of the world’s leading financial institutions, the organization prides itself on setting an example for others and delighting its customers through innovative products and services.
 But, as KKB underlines, innovation can’t come at the expense of security.
-This is precisely why the KKB takes open source security so seriously, and relies on Nexus Lifecycle to protect its entire software development lifecycle (SDLC) from open source vulnerabilities.
+This is precisely why the KKB takes open source security so seriously, and relies on Sonatype Lifecycle to protect its entire software development life cycle (SDLC) from open source vulnerabilities.

 Following widespread attacks on the open source component Struts 2 in 2017, stemming from a known vulnerability, the KKB immediately recognized a need to better understand and protect it’s SDLC.
 As an organization that values the power that open source software brings, it also knew a similar breach would be catastrophic to the only credit bureau in Turkey.

 The KKB security team, DevOps team and executive teams, all understood the importance of building protection into every area of the company.
 Open source security and protecting the software supply chain wasn’t just a problem for security to solve.
 As DevOps Engineer Emre Erkek put it, “It would become a very big problem if there was any kind of vulnerability.
 It is very important to the company, our architect teams, our development teams, and those other authorities and business teams.
 All of the teams are in parallel with the idea that security needs to be built in from the very beginning of development.
 It’s a business problem if it isn’t"